 As with any groove, you need to be able to add fills in.
 If you’re not so comfortable playing in 7/8 then I suggest you start with these simple fills:

 The first two fills last a whole bar.
 You’re probably familiar with the 4/4 version of these fills.
 We’re just chopping the last 8th note off of them.

 The third fill goes over beats 6 and 7.
 That feels like a natural spot for a fill within this groove.
 Once you’re comfortable with these fills, try to create some of your own.

 This week’s fill of the week will also be in 7/8 too.
 So check that out as well.
-I’ll add a link to it here once it’s ready.
+Here’s a link to it: Fill Of The Week #45.

 I hope you’ve enjoyed groove of the week #45.
 If you’re in Singapore and you’d like a free trial drum lesson, send us a message on the contact us page.